-There are times when the WiFi network just can't give you the connection you need.
-Perhaps you are at work and the WiFi just can't cope with all the iPads and iPhones accessing it so it slows your browsing to a crawl (or your boss decides to change the password for the same reason).
+There are times when the Wi-Fi network just can't give you the connection you need.
+Perhaps you are at work and the Wi-Fi just can't cope with all the iPads and iPhones accessing it so it slows your browsing to a crawl (or your boss decides to change the password for the same reason).

-You will need to have an Ethernet connection to your Mac.
+What you need: You will need to have an Ethernet connection to your Mac.

-Now on your iOS device that you wish to get on to your WiFi hotspot go to Settings > Wi-Fi and select the network you just created.
+- Now on your iPhone or iPad go to Settings > Wi-Fi and select the network you just created.

-Now enter the password for that Wi-Fi network
+- Now enter the password for that Wi-Fi network